William Z. Foster: Eclipse by Browder

-Foster began to lose power within the Party, due to his imprisonment during the Party's convention in 1930 and his continuing differences with others in the Party over trade union policies.
-In 1930, he ran for Governor of New York on the Communist ticket.
+After the Communist Party USA (CPUSA)'s (Note: The Workers (Communist) Party became the Communist Party USA (CPUSA) in 1929.) convention in 1930, Foster was arrested and charged, without evidence, with felony assault.
+Because of his subsequent imprisonment, he became increasingly disconnected from party activities.
+Despite this, he ran for Governor of New York on the Communist ticket that year.

 Foster was nominated for president for the third time in 1932 (he had been nominated previously in 1924 and 1928), but he suffered a heart attack on the campaign trail and was forced to step down as leader of the party in favor of Earl Browder.
 Sent to the Soviet Union for treatment, Foster's condition only grew worse.
 A period followed in which Foster was separated from political activity.